Q: Why does the United States have a responsibility to publish an annual report on International Religious Freedom?

 A: A “Special Watch List” country is one that is deemed not to meet all of the CPC criteria but engages in or tolerates severe violations of religious freedom.
 This country category was established in the Frank R. Wolf International Religious Freedom Act of 2016 which amended the IRFA to provide the U.S. Government new tools, resources, and responsibilities to advance and promote international religious freedom.
 The Secretary of State, under authority delegated by the President, designates a Special Watch List.
 The Secretary takes into consideration all of the information available in conducting his review, and he has the ultimate responsibility for interpreting the legal standard for SWL designation.

-Q: What are the currently designated CPCs and SWL countries?
+Q: What are the current countries designated CPCs or SWL and entities designated as EPCs?